 User-generated content is an effective way to improve community engagement with your brand.
 Whether you’re looking to increase blog traffic, expand your social media presence or enhance your discussion forums, user-generated content gives you inexpensive content while building brand engagement.
-But there are drawbacks.
-Here’s how you can avoid user-generated content problems.
+But how do you increase engagement while maintaining brand consistency and avoiding copyright infringement?
+Here’s how you can optimize your user-generated content marketing.

 What Is User-Generated Content?

 What best distinguishes user-generated content from professional content is the nature of the contributor’s relationship with the brand.
 User-generated content is where users promote your brand rather than the company promoting itself.
-This could be in blog posts, pictures, videos, testimonials, Facebook post, tweets and anything else.
-This is an efficient and effective way to promote your brand, but there are some pitfalls.
+This could be blog posts, pictures, videos, testimonials, Facebook post, tweets or any other content contribution.

 This can be a nightmare for marketers and publishers; you create a huge campaign for your users but it’s mostly ignored.
 There could be a few different reasons for this like a general lack of a community or low interest in the campaign.